warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-wasm-contract.md

 ## 7. Get the code ID

-Get the code ID that indentifies your Wasm code:
+Get the code ID that identifies your Wasm code:

 <Tabs>
 <TabItem value="local" label="Local chain">